 I am a PhD Candidate in Sociology at the University of Toronto and an incoming Post Doctoral Fellow at the University of Guelph.
 I study how social inequalities shape food and the practices surrounding it such as cooking, eating, and shopping.
 Because food lies at the heart of social life, it is a particularly useful object of sociological study.
 Food is at once everyday and mundane, yet also intensely emotional, embodied, symbolic, and political.
 I therefore see food as a deeply grounded, material lens for considering how and why we use taste to create bonds and preserve boundaries among those around us.

-In addition to my dissertation, I am involved in various projects investigating how diverse men and women negotiate contemporary food trends such as foodie culture and the food blogosphere, meat consumption, body image, and the domestic division of labour.
+In addition to my dissertation, I am involved in a variety of projects investigating how diverse men and women negotiate various aspects contemporary food culture such as meat consumption, foodie culture, the food blogosphere, body image, and the domestic division of labour.
 I am passionate about understanding how food simultaneously connects and differentiates us from the people around us.

 You can take a look at my CV here.